 Nine alternative remedial technologies were evaluated in the 2011 Groundwater FEIR following DTSC's review and participation in the Final CMS/FS process.
 The remedy selection and design process provided an exhaustive consideration of all potential options and technologies for remediation of the contaminated groundwater plume while meeting the RAOs and other requirements, including the applicable statutory requirements of RCRA/CERCLA and the associated Corrective Action Consent and Administrative Consent Agreements for Topock.
 Section 21154 of the California Public Resources Code prescribes that "[w]henever any state agency, board, or commission issues an order which requires a local agency to carry out a project which may have a significant effect on the environment, any [EIR] which the local agency may prepare shall be limited to consideration of those factors and alternatives which will not conflict with such order".
-The reasoning behind DTSC's selection of alternatives is consistent with this mandate to local agencies, in that DTSC's decision whether to pursue the proposed Project and the selection of alternatives must not conflict with the applicable provisions of RCRA/CERCLA and the Consent Agreements issued for the Project site.
-The nine remedial technologies identified in the CMS/FS included the following:
+The reasoning behind DTSC's selection of alternatives is consistent with this mandate to local agencies, in that DTSC's decision whether to pursue the proposed Project and the selection of alternatives must not conflict with the applicable provisions of RCRA/CERCLA and the CMS/FS included the following: